How To Add Currency Conversion In WordPress

 Widget

-You can also add a currency converter to your website or blog’s sidebar section using a widget.
+You can also insert a currency converter into your website or blog’s sidebar area using a widget.

-To add currency conversion to your sidebar, choose Appearance > Widgets in the WordPress admin menu …
+To add the currency converter to your sidebar, choose Appearance > Widgets in the WordPress admin menu …

 In the Widgets > Available Widgets section find the ‘Currencyr’ widget and add it to the Active Widgets location …